mwridgway/CS2Callouts/README.md

 - Extracts `env_cs_place` callout entities from CS2's multi-VPK format
 - Exports referenced `.vmdl` models to GLB/GLTF format
 - Transforms local-space vertices into world-space and projects to 2D polygons
+- **NEW**: Individual physics properties extraction from GLB models
+- **NEW**: Global scale multiplier for tactical area customization
 - **NEW**: Full awpy ecosystem compatibility with precise radar coordinate transformations
 - **NEW**: Beautiful radar overlay visualizations with perfect alignment